Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians: Preliminaries on abelian surfaces

-By the previous lemma, we can therefore assume that $E'\cap F'\cap\ker f=\{0\}$.
-We are now ready to prove the following proposition. \begin{proposition} Let $A$ be $(1,d)$ polarised abelian surface that is non-simple.
+Now, we are ready to show the necessary condition for the exponents $m,n$. \begin{proposition} Let $A$ be $(1,d)$ polarised abelian surface that is non-simple.
 Let $E,F$ be a pair of complementary elliptic curves with exponents $n$ and $m$, respectively.
 Then $m$, $n$ and $d$ satisfy the following equation: